 Robe Accommodation, Hotels, Motels, Caravan Parks & Attractions

 The historic port of Robe also houses several heritage buildings within its vicinity.
 Some of these famous establishments are the Lodge and the Old Cottage located near the Main Road.
-Each of these buildings are more than a century old and showcase the ancient architectural art and are a physical reminder of the development of the town.
+Each of these buildings is more than a century old and showcase the ancient architectural art and are a physical reminder of the development of the town.

 Another historic point in Robe is the Karatta House, adjacent to Boat Haven.
 This typical stone manor is a one-of-a-kind house built in 1860.
 Robe also has a similar structure known as the Bush Inn.
 You will also find a craft shop at this establishment.